Portree: Sport

 The town plays host to the Isle of Skye's shinty club, Skye Camanachd.
 They play at Pairc nan Laoch above the town on the road to Struan.

 Portree is home to two football clubs that play in the Skye and Lochalsh amateur football league called Portree and Portree Juniors.

 Portree is now home to a new youth football club, Skye Young Boys.

 Climate

 Like most of the British Isles, Portree has an oceanic climate (Köppen: Cfb).
 The nearest weather station to Portree is located at Prabost, approximately 5+1/2 mi north-west of Portree.

 Portree shale

 Portree shale is a geologic association in the vicinity of Portree, the existence of which is linked with potential petroleum occurrences of commercial importance.

-In fiction

-'The Portree Kid' was an amusing ballad sung by the Corries.

-Portree is the home of a fictional professional Quidditch team in the Harry Potter universe called the 'Pride of Portree'.

-The film Made of Honor partially takes place in Portree.
-A sweeping shot of the town's main street is shown.